LizIzhikevich/lizizhikevich.github.io/index.md

 * * *
 ## Recent Publications

+H. Clark, J. Cody, E. Cubit, Z. Durumeric, M. Ellison, **L. Izhikevich**, A. Mirian.
+[Censys: A Map of Internet Hosts and Services]().
+In ACM SIGCOMM, 2025.

 **L. Izhikevich**, R. Enghardt, T. Huang, R. Teixeira.
 [A Global Perspective on the Past, Present, and Future of Video Streaming over Starlink](/assets/papers/EyeOnTheSky.pdf).
 In ACM SIGMETRICS/IFIP Performance, June 2025.

 K. Izhikevich, G. Voelker, S. Savage, **L. Izhikevich**.
 [Using Honeybuckets to Characterize Cloud Storage Scanning in the Wild](/assets/papers/honeybuckets.pdf).
 In Proceedings of the IEEE European Symposium on Security and Privacy, July 2024.